-- Analyze and apply fundamental mathematical, physical, and chemical concepts and techniques to scientific issues - Analyze and apply fundamental concepts and techniques in their chosen field of study, such as biology, chemistry, geology, engineering, etc. - Use computer technology to analyze and present experimental results
+- Analyze data effectively using current technology. - Communicate scientific ideas and principles clearly and effectively. - Analyze and apply fundamental mathematical, physical, and chemical concepts and techniques to scientific issues. - Apply fundamental concepts and techniques in their chosen field of study, such as biology, chemistry, engineering, computer science, etc.